Jacobliu77/Tvue/README.md

 ## Introduction

-[vue-element-admin](https://panjiachen.github.io/vue-element-admin) is a production-ready front-end solution for admin interfaces.
+[Tvue] is a production-ready front-end solution for admin interfaces.
 It based on [vue](https://github.com/vuejs/vue) and use the UI Toolkit [element-ui](https://github.com/ElemeFE/element).

 It is a magical vue admin based on the newest development stack of vue, built-in i18n solution, typical templates for enterprise applications, lots of awesome features.
 It helps you build a large complex Single-Page Applications.
 I believe whatever your needs are, this project will help you.